wp-plugins/formilla-live-chat/readme.txt

 * Our **Language support** option allows you to customize the text of the live chat buttons, chat forms, and offline email forms.
 Customize your live chat widget in any language, including **Spanish, French, Indonesian, Portuguese, Chinese, Hindi, Italian, and much more!**

+* Make sure you don't miss any chats by enabling **Desktop Notifications** to see an alert box displayed every time you receive a chat.
+This feature currently works with Chrome, Firefox, and Safari.

 * **Add multiple users** to your Formilla.com Live Chat account to support incoming live chats from your customers.

 * Formilla.com Live Chat automatically displays as an **'Email us' button on your site when you're offline**.
 You can manage offline messages through the Formilla.com Customer Inbox or on the go by using your preferred email client.
 The **Customer Inbox comes with your account** as a **Help Desk solution** for managing customer email, **customer feedback**, prioritization, and **ticket management**.